rickbrenn/refit/README.md

     - getting people to install a desktop app may be hard
     - best potential for a ui to manage node modules + notifications on node module updates

-TODO:
+## TODO

 -   [x] list currently installed packages and their versions (check if installed differs from package json based on ^ or whatever).
 -   [x] get the available versions of a package on the npm registry
 -	[x] add dependency type column
 -	[x] add update to wanted and update to latest values
 -	[ ] color update to values
-- 	[ ] color columns
+- 	[x] color columns
--	[ ] make list, update commands and flags
+-	[x] make list, update commands and flags
--	[ ] add a clean install option that removes package-lock file and node_modules folder
+-	[x] add a clean install option that removes package-lock file and node_modules folder
 -	[x] make config file
 -	[ ] make interactive updater
 -	[ ] make http request throttle function